2008

 Compiler: Peardian

-For this month's "Maps of the Month" featurette, I wish to draw your attention to Peardian's Mario Vs. Donkey Kong (GBA) maps.
+For this month's "Maps Of The Month" featurette, I wish to draw your attention to Peardian's Mario Vs. Donkey Kong (GBA) maps.

 Besides being featured together in the Super Smash Bros. series, Nintendo characters have met each other a few times by way of cameos in each others' games.
 But the two earliest franchise characters have competed and clashed a few times since the beginning, and continue to do so even in recent times.
 Mario and Donkey Kong faced off in the first huge Nintendo game, named after Donkey Kong himself, before their futures split into two distinct franchises.
 Mario may be Nintendo's main man, yet Donkey Kong was always nearby, ready for some kart racing, or other competitive sports, or some of the annual parties.
 Whether or not the current Donkey Kong was DK Jr. and that Cranky Kong was the original DK is beside the point - the clash of Mario vs. Donkey Kong is a constant in the Nintendo universe.
 Or at least, revisited, reenacted, repackaged and replayed...